 On January 8, 2015, we published the Final Environmental Impact Statement (EIS).
 This document completes our study of the impacts of possible zoning changes and Comprehensive Plan amendments.
+Some neighborhood groups filed an appeal on the adequacy of the EIS , but after a hearing in the spring, the Hearing Examiner upheld the document.
 To learn more about the EIS, visit our Project Documents page.

 Planning for Change